zuozhenggh/learning-library/security-library/database/data-safe/register-autonomous-database/register-autonomous-database.md

     ![Run Script button](images/run-script.png "Run Script button")

-    - The script takes approximately 1 minute to run.
+    - The script takes a few minutes to run.
-    - In the bottom-left corner, a cog wheel turns as the script is processed.
+    - In the bottom-left corner, the cog wheel sometimes remains still for about a minute, and then turns as the script is processed.
 The script output is displayed after the script is finished running.
     - Don't worry if you see some error messages on the **Script Output** tab.
 These are expected the first time you run the script.
     - The script ends with the message **END OF SCRIPT**.